- CoreWeave stock price jumped this week after NVIDIA invested in Nebius.

 Most importantly, the stock has formed two major reversal chart patterns: head-and-shoulders and descending triangle.

-The H&S pattern is made up of a head, two shoulders, and a neckline.
+The H&S pattern consists of a head, two shoulders, and a neckline.
 In this case, the neckline is at $68.90, its lowest level in November, December, and March this year.
 This pattern often leads to a strong bearish breakout over time.

-The neckline coincides with the forming descending triangle pattern whose descending trendline is the highest swings in June and October last year, and January and February this year.
+The neckline coincides with the forming descending triangle pattern, whose descending trendline corresponds to the highest swings in June and October last year, and in January and February this year.

 CRWV Stock Jumped After Nebius Investment

-CoreWeave stock rose modestly this week after NVIDIA, the biggest company in the world, announced a big investment in Nebius, a similar company that offers artificial intelligence (AI) data center services.
+CoreWeave stock rose modestly this week after NVIDIA, the world’s largest company, announced a major investment in Nebius, a similar company that offers artificial intelligence (AI) data center services.
 This investment came a few weeks after NVIDIA invested a similar amount in CoreWeave.

 Still, there are reasons why CoreWeave stock could be at risk of a bearish breakout, which explains why its short interest has jumped to 12.10% today.
 A rising short interest is a sign that many investors anticipate the stock to drop over time.

-One of these reasons is the fact that the industry has become highly competitive, with more companies entering.
-In addition to Nebius, companies like IREN, TeraWulf, Bitfarms, Riot Platforms, and Mara Holdings have all entered the industry.
+One reason is that the industry has become highly competitive, with more companies entering.
+In addition to Nebius, companies such as IREN, TeraWulf, Bitfarms, Riot Platforms, and Mara Holdings have entered the industry.

 READ MORE: Crypto Rally Today: Why are BTC and Altcoins Rising as the Stock Market Crashes?

-Another challenge is that the company will need to find ways to raise money to fund its capital expenditure.
+Another challenge is that the company will need to raise capital to fund its capital expenditures.
 These ways will include using its orders to raise debt and sell shares.
 Data shows that the company’s outstanding shares have jumped to 354 million from 340 million in July last year.

-The company ended the last quarter with over $3.1 billion in cash and short-term investments, while its capital expenditure for the year will be between $30 billion and $35 billion this year.
+The company ended the last quarter with over $3.1 billion in cash and short-term investments, while its capital expenditure for the year will be between $30 billion and $35 billion.

 CoreWeave’s debt has jumped sharply in the past few years, moving from $1.3 billion in 2023 to over $14.6 billion at the end of this quarter.
 This debt surge has pushed its annual interest expense from $361 million in 2024 to $1.22 billion last year.

-On the positive side, analysts expect that the company’s revenue will continue rising, helped by its large deals by companies like Microsoft, Meta Platforms, and OpenAI.
+On the positive side, analysts expect the company’s revenue to continue rising, driven by large deals with companies such as Microsoft, Meta Platforms, and OpenAI.
 The annual revenue is expected to jump by 142% this year to $12.4 billion, followed by $23 billion next year.

 READ MORE: Bitcoin Price Target if Crude Oil Price Jumps to $200 as Iran Predicts